Argentine Tango Technique

 Movement

-Always collect, wait for lead, lower, reach leg first and then move weight.
-Get leg there first before getting body there.
+Lower, then get leg there first before getting body there.

-Body more forward, not backward, keep forward pitch, especially for ochos, molinette back steps.
+Body more forward, not backward, keep forward pitch, especially for ochos, molinete back steps.

 Leave arm to Man, reduce tension in arm and hands.
 Pay attention in ochos, rondes, movement is in hips, less tension in upper body, don't use Man.
 Arm will contract and expand with the goal to not disturb Man's arm/frame.
 Focus on the connection point.